 Then, tailor your summary and bullet points to incorporate the keywords and phrases used throughout the job posting.
 This conveys your experience directly translates to the work you hope to be doing.

-Once you’ve tweaked the wording to match the most important elements of the job posting, rearrange your bullet points so the most relevant experiences are at the top.
+Once you’ve tweaked the wording to match the most critical elements of the job posting, rearrange your bullet points, so the most relevant experiences are at the top.
 If a recruiter only has time to do a quick scan of your resume, we want the most compelling bullet points to stand out!

-Once you’ve updated the content of your resume, do a double-check of the document name to ensure it has your full name and the name of the company in it.
+Once you’ve updated the content of your resume, double-check the document name to ensure it has your full name and company name.
 Save it as a PDF.

-Similar to your resume, your cover letter should be tailored to the specific job you’re applying to.
+Like your resume, you should tailor your cover letter to the specific job you’re applying to.
 Recruiters want to feel like you’re genuinely excited about working at their company and a customized cover letter allows you to reflect that.

 We recommend our Cover Letter Guide for this - you’ll learn everything you need to know about drafting a cover letter that speaks to your experience and convinces a recruiter you’re a no-brainer candidate!